LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 embedding :math:`\tilde{y}_n`.
 We note that ARKStep currently enforces the constraint that the explicit and implicit methods in an ARK pair must share the same number of stages, :math:`s`.
-We note that when the problem has a time-independent mass matrix :math:`M`, ARKStep allows the possibility for different explicit and implicit abscissae, i.e. :math:`c^E` need not equal :math:`c^I`.
+We note that except when the problem has a time-independent mass matrix :math:`M`, ARKStep allows the possibility for different explicit and implicit abscissae, i.e. :math:`c^E` need not equal :math:`c^I`.